spearheadmorrow/online-meeting-list/README.md

 If you need help mirroring a different meetings source or adapting the feed format, open an issue with a sample payload and expected behavior.

+## Preview deploys (GitHub Pages)

+- This repository includes an Action that builds the app and publishes `dist/` to the `gh-pages` branch.
+- For pushes to `main`, the site is published at the repository root.
+For pull requests the workflow publishes the build under `gh-pages/pr-<number>` so you can preview changes per-PR.
+- To enable GitHub Pages: go to the repository Settings → Pages and set the source to the `gh-pages` branch (root).
+The Action will populate that branch automatically.

 ## How to Set Up Your Local Development Environment

 ### Link Your Data